Formerly Glowing Adventures. We're now Down to Earth! Learn more...

-We are the Boddie family who just happen to have an amazing world-class glow worm cave system hidden underneath our family farm!
-We’re the 4th generation lucky enough to call this place home.
+We're the Boddie crew, and by some twist of fate, we've got a mind-blowing glow worm cave system right beneath our family farm!
+It's pretty wild, right?
+We're the fourth generation lucky enough to call this place home.

-Gordon attended the local school and was part of the buzzing little community then known as Pākeho.
-Gordon passed away in 1991 and left the land to his two sons.
+Harry's eldest son, our Grandfather Gordon Boddie, grew up right here on the farm.
+Gordon went to the local school and was part of the buzzing little community known as Pākeho.
+He left us in 1991, passing the land down to his two sons.

 Pākeho is the name of the area here in Waitomo.
 The word Pākeho is the Māori word for limestone, which is the white rock from which the many caves in the region have formed.